dataluscorp/browser/dom/docs/ipc/process_model.rst

 :other names: UI Process, Main Process, Chrome Process, Browser Process, Default Process, Broker Process
 :sandboxed?: no

-The parent process is the primary process which handles the core functionality of Firefox, including its UI, profiles, process selection, navigation, and more.
+The parent process is the primary process which handles the core functionality of Datalus, including its UI, profiles, process selection, navigation, and more.
 The parent process is responsible for launching all other child processes, and acts as a broker establishing communication between them.

 All primary protocols establish a connection between the parent process and the given child process, which can then be used to establish additional connections to other processes.